hmmlillian/Neural-Color-Transfer/README.md

-# Neural-Color-Transfer
+# Neural Color Transfer

 This is the implementation of single-reference color transfer proposed in the paper [**Progressive Color Transfer with Dense Semantic Correspondences**](https://arxiv.org/abs/1807.06587) by [Mingming He](http://mingminghe.com/), [Jing Liao](https://liaojing.github.io/html/index.html), [Dongdong Chen](http://www.dongdongchen.bid/), [Lu Yuan](http://www.lyuan.org/) and [Pedro V. Sander](http://www.cse.ust.hk/~psander/) in ACM Transactions on Graphics (2019).

 ## Introduction

-**Neural-Color-Transfer** is a progressive color transfer framework,which jointly optimizes dense semantic correspondencesin the deep feature domain and the local color transfer inthe image domain.
+**Neural Color Transfer** is a progressive color transfer framework, which jointly optimizes dense semantic correspondencesin the deep feature domain and the local color transfer inthe image domain.

 Given two input images (one color source image *S* and one color reference image) which share semantically-related content, but may vary dramatically in appearance or structure, the proposed framework first estimates dense correspondence between them using deep features (extracted from VGG19 at level *L*) and then applies local color transfer to the source image *S* based on the correspondence.
 The process repeats from high level (*L=5*) to low level (*L=1*).

-For more results, please refer to our [Supplementary]().
+For more results, please refer to our [Supplementary](http://mingminghe.com/neural_color_transfer/comparison.html).

 ## Disclaimer